Written by Dr. Emily R. Thornton, PhD, LCADC , Last Updated: November 7, 2025

 Ultra-Fast Master’s Programs (Under 36 Credits)

-The Fastest Option: At just 27 credits, UAPB offers the shortest path to a master’s degree in addiction counseling
+The Fastest Option: At just 27 credits, UAPB offers one of the shortest paths to a master’s degree in addiction counseling

 - Format: 100% online